EerierGosling/EerierGosling/README.md

 _Made with Raspberry Pi and Python._

+#### Convolutional Nerual Net from Scratch ([repo](https://github.com/EerierGosling/Convolutional-Neural-Network)) (December 2024-Today)
+I've been working on building my own CNN from scratch based on [this presentation](https://math.mit.edu/research/highschool/primes/materials/2024/December/2-5-Egan.pdf) I gave for PRIMES CS Circle!
+Right now, the underlying math works and I'm working on training it to recognize shapes.

+_Made with Python._

 #### QUAL App: An App for my Middle School's Science Department (Summer 2022-2023)
 This app will help run the end-of-year test for my Middle School's Science Department.